 How To Give Tortoises Calcium

 To give your tortoise calcium, you can either give it calcium-rich foods and vitamins or let it chew on a cuttlebone or mineral block.
-The best way of giving your tortoise calcium is whichever way your pet likes it the most.
-Just be sure that your tortoise gets the recommended calcium content in its diet.
+The best way of giving tortoise calcium is whichever way it likes it the most.
+Ensure the tortoise gets the recommended calcium content in its diet.

 Cuttlebone is the skeletal structure of dead cuttlefish.
 It’s made of 85% calcium and provides your tortoise with an interactive way of getting nutrients.
 Many tortoise owners prefer giving their pet cuttlebone because it also helps the tortoise keep its beak trimmed.

-The downside to cuttlebone and mineral blocks is that you need to be extra vigilant about the kind of products you are giving your tortoise.
+The downside to cuttlebone and mineral blocks is that you need to be extra vigilant about the products you give the tortoise.
 Many calcium products for tortoises contain harmful chemicals, additives, and binding material that in no way benefit your tortoise.

 Tortoise Food with Calcium

-There are many berries, fruits, and vegetables that are rich in calcium, including
+Many berries, fruits, and vegetables are rich in calcium, including

-If you’re giving your tortoise calcium-rich foods, you need to limit the amount of calcium supplements it gets if it isn’t very active (elderly tortoise, wintertime inactivity).
+If you’re giving your tortoise calcium-rich foods, you need to limit the calcium supplements it gets if it isn’t very active (elderly tortoise, wintertime inactivity).